 November is National COPD Awareness Month, and a great opportunity to help educate your patients about COPD.

-According to the National Heart, Lung, and Blood Institute (NHLBI), an estimated 11 million Americans suffer from COPD, and several additional millions likely have COPD and don’t even know it.
+According to the American Lung Association, an estimated 15.3 million Americans suffer from COPD, and several additional millions likely have COPD and don’t even know it.
 Early diagnosis and treatment can help people with COPD improve their quality of life and health.

 Generate Awareness and Educate Your Community